-On the one hand based on the surrounding scenery, it is possible to derive the present traffic rules and with that the required behavior of HAV.
-But on the other hand, there are different approaches to represent the required behavior on a general level without considering the present scenery.
-Most prominently, Shalev-Shwartz et al. \cite{ShalevShwartz.8212017} introduce the Responsibility-Sensitive Safety (RSS) model.
+For the representation of individual rules, on the one hand based on the surrounding scenery, it is possible to derive the present traffic rules and with that the required behavior of HAV.
+But on the other hand, there are different approaches to represent the required behavior on a global level without considering the present scenery.
+Most prominently, Shalev-Shwartz \textit{et al.} \cite{ShalevShwartz.8212017} introduce the Responsibility-Sensitive Safety (RSS) model.
 In this approach, five “common sense” driving rules are formalized in a mathematical model.
 The authors prove that if every traffic participant follows these mathematically formalized rules no collisions would occur.
 While considering basic priority rules at intersections, most of the traffic regulations based on local scenery (e.g. traffic lights, speed limits) are not represented in this approach.
-Further approaches to formalize general traffic rules are presented by Rizaldi \cite{Rizaldi.2017} and Esterle \cite{Esterle.18.11.202016.12.2020}.
+Further approaches to formalize global traffic rules are presented by Rizaldi \cite{Rizaldi.2017} and Esterle \cite{Esterle.18.11.202016.12.2020}.

-Stolte et al. \cite{Stolte.2017} perform a hazard analysis and risk assessment for an unmanned protective vehicle which results in safety goals for the development of HAV.
+Stolte \textit{et al.} \cite{Stolte.2017} perform a hazard analysis and risk assessment for an unmanned protective vehicle which results in safety goals for the development of HAV.
 These goals state behavioral requirements, also regarding traffic rules (e.g. “overrunning hard shoulder markings must be prevented”), but remain unconnected to a representation of the scenery.

 The National Highway Traffic Safety Administration (NHTSA) \cite{Thorn.2018} and Waymo \cite{Waymo.2020} present behavioral competencies recommended for the development and testing of HAV, but these competencies are to abstract to serve as an explicit behavioral demand representation in a route network.